About Clean Air CarolinaYour advocates for healthy air

 Expanding beyond individual medical and health professionals, MAHA is developing partnerships with hospital systems to engage in healthy air practices, starting with limiting toxic diesel emissions from construction equipment.
 A known carcinogen, diesel exhaust can be controlled when hospitals take steps to use the cleanest equipment and prohibit unnecessary idling.
 Novant Health reduced fine particle pollution from diesel exhaust by an estimated 33% at their Matthews Women’s Center construction site in Mecklenburg County.

 We’re giving kids a safer ride to school.
-Our first major campaign, Clear the Air for Kids!, aimed to dramatically reduce diesel emissions from school buses to protect children’s growing lungs.
+Our first major campaign, Clean Air for Kids, aimed to dramatically reduce diesel emissions from school buses to protect children’s growing lungs.
 We promoted the retrofitting of school buses with air quality filters and encouraged limited idling by buses and in the carpool lines.
 Now, by helping schools manage ozone gardens, implement anti-idling campaigns and wave the air quality flags, the program raises awareness among parents, teachers and students about the impact of air pollution on children’s health.

 AirKeepers: Citizen Science in Action